 In the past, patients would get orders from a physician who needs tests and images to help make an accurate diagnosis.
 The patient would then travel to a separate imaging facility or laboratory to receive these services and the doctor would wait for the results.
 All the while the patient waited on results and further instruction.
 This could sometimes take days and was not easy on the patient or the doctor.

 Fortunately, this is no longer the case.
-By installing ancillary services; laboratory testing, DNA testing, ultrasounds, radiology, and diagnostic imaging can be done on the spot in your urgent care center.
+By installing ancillary services for medical diagnostics; laboratory testing, DNA testing, ultrasounds, radiology, and diagnostic imaging can be done on the spot in your urgent care center.

 Therapeutic Ancillary Services

-Physical and occupational therapies are common ancillary services considered to be therapeutic.
+Physical and occupational therapies are common ancillary services for medical therapeutics.
 Both can help patients overcome an injury or ailment physically so they can have a better quality of life.
 The advantages of these rehabilitation therapies can range from helping patients regain strength to helping patients walk again.

 Additional therapies include massage, chiropractic, and even speech therapy for patients who need it.

 While all of these may not be a good fit for an urgent care, you may want to add one or more that can meet the needs of patients with more specific needs.

 For example, if many of the patients you see have sports related injuries like muscle sprains, adding a therapist who specializes in this area can save your patients much time and money seeking help.
 Or, if many of your patients complain of back pain, having a chiropractor or massage therapist on staff can offer them quick relief.

 Technically, urgent care centers are considered custodial ancillary services because of the great benefits you provide to caregivers and their loved ones who often need treatment in a timely manner due to an unexpected occurrence.